5 Best Practices for Employee Recognition Programs

 Employee recognition is the open acknowledgment and expressed appreciation for an employee’s contributions to their organization, and it provides a number of business, social, and employee wellness advantages to teams.
 In this article, we will discuss the following topics.
 (Click the links below to jump to a specific section!)

 While the interest in providing effective, more frequent recognition in the workplace may be recent, psychological research has well-documented evidence of our need to be appreciated, respected, and acknowledged.
 This knowledge has spurred the introduction of home-grown programs and dedicated employee recognition software platforms in organizations around the world.

 One way to understand the impact of recognition programs is through Maslow’s Hierarchy of Needs.
 Essentially, after our baseline physiological needs (i.e., food, water, rest) are met, we can focus on our need for shelter and security, followed by belongingness, esteem, and self-actualization.
 Modern employee recognition supports both belongingness and esteem in the workplace.

 Recognition is integral in creating a psychologically-safe environment, where employees feel that it’s acceptable to offer feedback, make mistakes, and share contrary opinions.
 By rewarding strategic risks through recognition, teams can reinforce creative and innovative behavior without feelings of insecurity or embarrassment.

 But even beyond our survival and needs—being appreciated just feels good.
 And there’s a reason why: Being recognized releases the flow of oxytocin, the chemical our bodies create when we bond with others and feel loved.
 It could be as small as a “thank you” note or as large as an award—the more often employees are valued and acknowledged, the better they’ll feel.

 Benefits of recognition

-There are a number of demonstrated benefits that stem from recognizing people, at all levels, in the workplace.
+There are a number of employee recognition statistics that stem from recognizing people, at all levels, in the workplace.
 To start, it’s been shown to: